Red Stag Chile

 Red Stag

 Our Chilean program offers a truly unique opportunity to hunt for the enormous Red Stag that roam this part of Southern Chile.
-The area combines abundant food, great cover and more than 80 years of selective herd management, producing some of the biggest wild stags in the world.
-The Deer are completely wild and all hunts are fair chase on an unfenced ranch.
-No more than 6 mature stags are harvested each year, so availability for these hunts is extremely limited.
+The area combines abundant food, excellent cover, and over 80 years of selective herd management, resulting in the production of some of the world’s largest wild stags.
+The deer are completely wild, and all hunts are conducted in fair chase on an unfenced ranch.
+Due to the limited number of stags harvested each year, availability for these hunts is extremely limited.

-The guides are all members of the same family that own the property.
-They have an intimated knowledge of the terrain and the game that lives on it.
+Your host and head guide is the owner of the property, providing you with an intimate knowledge of the terrain and the game that inhabit it.
 Hunts consist of stalking and glassing the valleys.
-The grounds includes soft, rolling hills and wheat fields interspersed with thick stands of dark timber.
+The grounds feature soft, grassy rolling hills interspersed with thick stands of dark timber.
 Open fields and meadows make it easy to move around and spot deer.
-There is nothing more exciting than hearing these huge bulls roaring at close range through the early morning mist.
+Nothing is more exciting than hearing these massive bulls roaring at close range through the early morning mist.

-Our base is a beautifully located family estancia house, where the owners themselves will attend to small groups of guests.
-The lodge, built from local stone and wood, overlooks adjacent mountains and the main hunting grounds.
-The main housing is immersed in a unique flower garden.
-In the evenings guests will enjoy traditional asados (bbq) and delicious home cooked meals, complimented by the finest Chilean wines.
+Our base is a beautifully located lodge where the owners themselves attend to small groups of guests.
+Built from local stone and wood, the lodge overlooks Rupanco Lake, adjacent volcanoes, and the main hunting grounds.
+In the evenings, guests will enjoy traditional asados (BBQ) and delicious home-cooked meals, accompanied by the finest Chilean wines.

 LODGE LOCATION